Powerlearnproject/se-day1-assignment-Lutty112/README.md

 Version Control Systems (VCS) - are software tools that help software teams manage changes to source code over time. eg Git
 importance:
   Collaboration: Enables multiple developers to work on the same codebase without conflicts.
   Change Tracking: Records detailed history of changes, allowing easy analysis of each modification.
--Branching and Merging: Supports creating branches for new features and merging them back into the main code.
+  Branching and Merging: Supports creating branches for new features and merging them back into the main code.
   Error Recovery: Allows reverting to previous versions if new changes introduce errors

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.